How Much Does a Line Cook Make in the United States?

 67% of people who tried to negotiate their salary received around 19% higher compensation than what was initially offered to them.

-Here are three tips you can use for effective Line Cook salary negotiations:
+To help you achieve similar results, here are three tips for successful Line Cook salary negotiations:

 - Highlight your value: Underline a specific set of skills, such as knife skills, unique plating techniques and menu planning, to demonstrate to your potential employer why you deserve to be paid more.